U Street–Congress Heights Line: History

 In 2015, WMATA proposed to eliminate all route 93 service due to low ridership along Stanton, Pomeroy, and Morris Roads and to simplify the line.
-Alternative service is provided by routes 90, 92, and 94.
+Alternative service would be provided by routes 90, 92, and 94.

 On March 27, 2016, all route 93 service was discontinued and replaced by routes 90, 92, and 94 running on the same routing.
-Additional early morning and late evening 90 and 92 trips were added.
+Additional early morning and late evening 90 and 92 trips were added as a result.

 On June 24, 2018, additional route 92 trips were added to operate between Congress Heights station and Eastern Market station.

 During the COVID-19 pandemic, routes 90 and 92 were reduced to operate on its Saturday supplemental schedule beginning on March 16, 2020.
 However beginning on March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 On March 21, 2020, all route 92 weekend service was suspended and route 90 was relegated to operate every 30 minutes.
 Route 92 weekend service and all full service was restored on August 23, 2020.

 In 2020, WMATA proposed to eliminate the 92 short trips between Congress Heights and Eastern Market stations as there is alternative service on each stop and at the request of the District Department of Transportation.

+In February 2021 during WMATA's FY2022 budget crisis, WMATA proposed to increase span to add late-night service to 2:00 AM on Route 92 between July and December 2021 in the first half of the fiscal year, but would reduce it back to midnight between January to June 2022 in the second half of the fiscal year.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

+On June 6, 2021, late-night service was increased to operate up to 2:00 AM on Route 92.

+On June 10, 2021, WMATA proposed to increase the line to operate every 12 minutes daily between 7:00 AM to 9:00 PM daily as part of WMATA's Pandemic Recovery Plan.

 On September 5, 2021, the line was increased to operate every 12 minutes daily between 7 AM and 9 PM.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays.
+Full weekday service resumed on February 7, 2022.

+On December 17, 2023, new 24 hour service was added to Route 92, operating every 20 minutes with these late night trips extended from U Street to Duke Ellington Bridge.

+Better Bus Redesign

+In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.